Myles Straw Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 20th in MLB.

-- The Tigers' 4.51 team ERA ranks 19th across all MLB pitching staffs.
+- The Tigers' 4.49 team ERA ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to surrender 143 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- The Tigers are sending Skubal (2-2) to the mound to make his eighth start of the season.
-He is 2-2 with a 4.18 ERA and 36 strikeouts in 32 1/3 innings pitched.
+- Manning gets the start for the Tigers, his 12th of the season.
+He is 4-4 with a 4.45 ERA and 40 strikeouts through 58 2/3 innings pitched.

-- The lefty's most recent time out came on Friday against the Boston Red Sox, when he tossed 5 1/3 innings, surrendering four earned runs while giving up seven hits.
+- In his most recent outing on Saturday against the Boston Red Sox, the right-hander went 5 1/3 innings, giving up no earned runs while surrendering two hits.

-- The 26-year-old has amassed an ERA of 4.18, with 10 strikeouts per nine innings, in seven games this season.
-Opponents are batting .254 against him.
+- The 25-year-old has amassed an ERA of 4.45, with 6.1 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.